AhmedAbdElFatahMohamed/CS50P/README.md

 # CS50P

-These are the lectures and assignment provided by CS50p course by harvard x on edx.
+These are the lectures provided and assignments requested by CS50p course by harvard x on edx.